MathanRajOlaganathan/Covid-Dash/README.md

 I have used Travis CI for this project to do all the usual tasks such as:

-* Checkout the latest code
+* Checkout the latest code.
-* Compile and run Junit and Integration Tests
+* Compile and run Junit and Integration Tests.
-* Run JaCoCo code coverage and fail the build if desired percentage is not met
+* Run JaCoCo code coverage.
-* Built Docker image and publish it to Docker Hub
+* Built Docker image and publish it to Docker Hub.
-* Deploy application on Heroku
+* Deploy application on Heroku.

 ## Web APP Screenshots